jinmeiz/air_quality_monitor/README.md

 ```
    * For example, `./spawn_sensors.sh 2000 20002 A`

-3. Modify the `sensor-server.yml` in the _prometheus_ source directoryto match the names of the JSON files that contain target information.
+3. Modify the `sensor-server.yml` in the _prometheus_ source directory to match the names of the JSON files that contain target information.

 4. Start a __collector server(s)__